Hey, I'm Jake.

 I live in sunny Charlotte, NC with my wife and dog.
 Not a day goes by that I'm not developing something for the web.
 What I've learned over the last 7 years of developing is less is more.

-You don't need to know all the technical jargon and nerdy terms to be a successful web developer.
+You don't need to know all the technical jargon and nerdy terms to be a successful web designer.

 Once you land a few clients, work with a couple different groups of people, and finish those projects, then you can start to increase your knowledge, experience, and start to put systems in place that allow you to take on more work and complete it in half the time.